 External Links & Resources

-- You for Youth: This US Dept. of Education website was developed to provide afterschool programs what they reported they needed to create engaging expanded learning opportunities.
-Features Include: Courses, Coaching Modules, Peer to Peer Exchange, the Design Studio plus Resources and Technical Assistance.
+You for Youth This US Dept. of Education website was developed to provide 21st CCLC afterschool and summer programs that reported they needed to create engaging expanded learning opportunities.
+Features Include: Courses, Coaching Modules, Peer-to-Peer Exchange, Videos, Adaptable Planning Documents, Resources and Technical Assistance.